Great Britain

 The number of completed housing sales has tumbled to its lowest level since the Nationwide series began in 1974, as sellers refuse to lower asking prices and buyers remain reluctant to trade because they don't believe the market has found a bottom.
 However, Nationwide said that as the economic downturn deepens, sellers were likely to have to lower their asking prices.

-"As the economy weakens further there is likely to be more movement on asking prices as sellers adjust to the prevailing conditions and reassess their own needs.
+"As the economy weakens further, there is likely to be more movement on asking prices as sellers adjust to the prevailing conditions and reassess their own needs.
 Some may choose not to sell, after all, thus reducing supply, but others will adjust their prices accordingly," said Fionnuala Earley, Nationwide's chief economist.

 UK house prices have fallen almost 13pc in the last 12 months, the steepest decline since records began.
 Average prices dropped 1.8pc in August, dragging the annual rate of decline down to 12.7pc, according to the latest monthly report from Halifax.